WaterWolf5918/Log4Water/README.md

-# log4water
+# Log⁴Water
-A logger for nodejs
+A javascript / typescript logger built to be used for all my personal projects.

-As of 5/11/2022 this project is back
+## How to build
+coming soon
+## How to use in other projects
+coming soon